Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddVortexRpc.rst

         class ServerToAgentRpcCallExample:
             def start(self):
                 # kickoff the example
-                # Tell the reactor to start it in 1 second, we shouldn't do things like this in
+                # Tell the reactor to start it in 20 seconds, we shouldn't do things like
-                # the plugins start method.
+                # this in the plugins start method.
-                reactor.callLater(1, self.run)
+                reactor.callLater(20, self.run)

                 return self